ros-navigation/docs.nav2.org/docs/configuration_and_development/configuration_guide/core_servers/controller_server/controller_server_plugins/adaptive_tolerance_goal_checker/adaptive_tolerance_goal_checker.md

 Type: `bool` Default: `true`

-:   If true, once the XY tolerance is satisfied the checker latches that result and only re-evaluates yaw on subsequent cycles.
-If false, both XY and yaw are re-checked every cycle.
+:   If `true`, once the XY tolerance is satisfied the checker latches that result and only re-evaluates yaw on subsequent cycles.
+If `false`, both XY and yaw are re-checked every cycle.

 ### **`<nav2_controller plugin>.symmetric_yaw_tolerance`**

 Type: `bool` Default: `false`

-:   If true, the yaw check accepts both the goal orientation and its 180° opposite (useful for symmetric robots that can drive forward or backward).
-If false, only the goal orientation is accepted.
+:   If `true`, the yaw check accepts both the goal orientation and its 180° opposite (useful for symmetric robots that can drive forward or backward).
+If `false`, only the goal orientation is accepted.

 ### **`<nav2_controller plugin>.trans_stopped_velocity`**